 At PayUmoney, we get around 6000 to 8000 inquiries weekly from the above stakeholders to help them in the payment gateway integration process.
 PayUmoney’s updated and improved payment gateway Integration guide is an attempt to help them breeze through the integration process.
 Let’s walk through the guide improvements:

 Every product listed in the Payumoney developer guide is now divided into two sections.
 An overview section that gives an overall product overview for the startup founder and a reference section that gives a detailed integration reference to the developer integrating with us.

-From the first set of feedbacks that we have received, this division of content has helped our merchants, especially the non tech founders quickly evaluate us without getting lost on the technical details.
+From the first set of feedbacks that we have received, this division of content has helped our merchants, especially the non-tech founders quickly evaluate us without getting lost in the technical details.
 Developers are also able to understand what the product is about first and do a deep dive into the technical integration reference.